skytteren/dataseed/README.md

 ```

 There is a lot of setup data.
-To distinguish the important setup data from the need clutter is difficult to see by first glans.
+Distinguishing the important setup data from the need clutter is difficult at first glans.
-`firstName = "Long John"` and `surname = "Silver"` is important.
+Only `firstName = "Long John"` and `surname = "Silver"` is important.
 The rest is just needed to be able to create `p: Person`.

 ## What?

 ... does it do?
 It focuses tests on the important parts of the setup data.
-The rest of the data is randomly generate stuff that nobody should care about.
+The rest of the data is randomly generated stuff that nobody should care about.

 ### Example with good practice: